Hydroelectric power plant in Włocławek: History

+Body discovery of Father Jerzy Popiełuszko

-On October 19, 1984, the beaten to death body of Jerzy Popiełuszko was thrown from the dam down to the Vistula River.
+On 19 October 1984, the beaten to death body of Father Jerzy Popiełuszko was recovered at the site after being thrown from the dam down to the Vistula River.
 The news of the murder deeply shocked public opinion in the country and around the world.
+Next to the dam, there is a tall papal cross commemorating the assassination of Father Jerzy.
+In addition to the cross, the sanctuary is also built near the site that also commemorates the assassination as well.